The 2014 Application Deadline has passed.

 CalSO Leaders work six orientations for new spring students: five in late fall and one in mid-January.

-Our goal is to hire students who, as a group, will represent the full spectrum of activities, interests, and experiences of Berkeley students including, but certainly not limited to:
+Our goal is to hire students who, as a group, will represent the full spectrum of activities, interests, and experiences of Berkeley students.

 - Good academic standing (2.3+ GPA)